smaremanda/add-in-docs/docs/design/add-in-development-lifecycle.md

 # Office Add-ins development lifecycle
-Plan the end-to-end process for developing task pane, content, and Outlook add-ins to extend Office applications.

 Some useful tools for developing an Office add-in are [Visual Studio and the Microsoft Developer Tools](https://www.visualstudio.com/features/office-tools-vs) or [Napa Office 365 Development Tools](https://www.napacloudapp.com/getting-Started.aspx).
 For more details, see [Requirements for running Office Add-ins](../../docs/overview/requirements-for-running-office-add-ins.md).